jnpacker/ocm-enhancements/enhancements/sig-architecture/64-placementStrategy/README.md

 ### Placement API

 PlacementStrategy's propose DecisionStrategy field to the Placement API;
 1. DecisionStrategy divide the created placement decisions into groups.
-The DecisionStrategy's ClustersPercentagePerDecisionGroup field set the max number of clusters exist in a decision group as percentage of the total number of selected clusters.
+The DecisionStrategy's ClustersPerDecisionGroup field set the max number of clusters exist in a decision group as fixed number or percentage of the total number of selected clusters.
 As example; for a total 100 clusters selected, ClustersPercentagePerDecisionGroup equal to 20% will divide the placement decisions into 5 groups each group consist of 20 clusters.
-ClustersPercentagePerDecisionGroup default value is None.
-NumberOfClustersPerDecisionGroup is the max number of clusters can be exist in a decision group.
-ClustersPercentagePerDecisionGroup and NumberOfClustersPerDecisionGroup cannot be used at the same time.
-If ClustersPercentagePerDecisionGroup is defined it will override the NumberOfClustersPerDecisionGroup.
-The DecisionStrategy's DecisionGroups field is used to identify a subset of the placement decision based on cluster label selector.
-Each DecisionGroup has its own label and labelSelector that will identify the placementDecision.
+ClustersPerDecisionGroup default value is 100% meaning all selected clusters will be in a single group.
+The DecisionStrategy's DecisionGroups field is used to identify a subset of the placement decision based on cluster selector.
+Each DecisionGroup has its own group name and clusterSelector that will identify the placementDecision.

 ```go
 type PlacementSpec struct {